Coronary Microvascular Dysfunction (CMD)

 • CoroHub shall not be immersed in liquid.

-• CoroHub shall not be used if it has been subject to damage
+• CoroHub shall not be used if it has been subject to damage.

 • Direct connection to a non-secure network, like the internet, may interfere with correct operation and/or result in inappropriate access to patient information.
 Furthermore, it should be noted that reconfiguring a used network may lead to inability to import patient as well as export examination data, ultimately leading to a risk of loss of patient and examination data.
 To avoid this problem Coroventis recommends verifying network settings in the system setup after each change.
+The same caution is relevant regarding connection to DICOM.

-MAT-2007904 v3.0
+MAT-2007904 v4.0

 PressureWire™ X Guidewire